RogerSelwyn/O365-HomeAssistant/README.md

 1. Login at [Azure Portal (App Registrations)](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).
 Personal accounts may receive an authentication notification that can be ignored.

-2. Create a new App Registration.
+1. Create a new App Registration.
 Give it a name.
 In Supported account types, choose "Accounts in any organizational directory and personal Microsoft accounts (e.g. Skype, Xbox, Outlook.com)" for greatest freedom of login account.
 Choose other options if you are confident it will cover the type of account you are using to login.
 Click Register.

-3. Click Add a Redirect URI.
+1. Click Add a Redirect URI.
 Click Add a platform.
 Select Web.
 Set redirect URI to: `https://login.microsoftonline.com/common/oauth2/nativeclient`, leave the other fields blank and click Configure.

    An alternate method of authentication is available which requires internet access to your HA instance if preferred.
 The alternate method is simpler to use when authenticating, but is more complex to setup correctly.
 See [Authentication](#authentication) section for more details.
+I AGREE WITH THESE CHANGES TO KEEP THE FLOW, BUT I STILL THINK IT WOULD BE HELPFUL TO ADD MORE DETAILS ABOUT THE PROS/CONS OF EACH METHOD...MAYBE IN THE AUTHENTICATION SECTION AS THE PREVIOUS SENTENCE IMPLIES?

    _**NOTE:** As of version 3.2.0, the primary (default) and alternate authentication methods have essentially reversed.
 The primary (default) method now DOES NOT require direct access to your HA instance from the internet while the alternate method DOES require direct access.
 If you previously did NOT set 'alt_auth_flow' or had it set to False, please set 'alt_auth_method' to True and remove 'alt_auth_flow' from your config.
 This will only be necessary upon re-authentication._

-4. From the Overview page, copy the Application (client) ID.
+1. From the Overview page, copy the Application (client) ID.

-5. Under "Certificates & secrets", generate a new client secret.
+1. Under "Certificates & secrets", generate a new client secret.
 Set the expiration as desired.
 This appears to be limited to 2 years.
 Copy the Value of the client secret now.
 It will be hidden later on.
 If you lose track of the secret, return here to generate a new one.

-6. Under "API Permissions" click Add a permission, then Microsoft Graph, then Delegated permission, and add the following permissions:
+1. Under "API Permissions" click Add a permission, then Microsoft Graph, then Delegated permission, and add the following permissions:
    * offline_access - *Maintain access to data you have given it access to*
    * Calendars.Read - *Read user calendars*
    * Users.Read - *Sign in and read user profile*